strands-project/strands_navigation/topological_navigation/tests/README.md

 **Creating scnearios with obstacles that are not in the SLAM map**

-For this purpose, there are `Chair`s, `OfficeChair`s, `WheelChair`s, and `StaticHuman`s that can be positioned via topological nodes.
-Each object has 10 instances so you can only use 10 of any single object.
-The Objects are positioned according to topological nodes following a naming scheme: `ObstacleStaticHuman1` for example positions a static human model on this node. `Obstacle` is the `obstacle_node_prefix`  defined in the `conf/scneario_server.yaml`, `StaticHuman` is the identifier of the obstacle type (if this omitted, a `Chair` will be used), and `1` is just an arbitrary number to make the node name unique.
+For this purpose, there are `Chair`s, `OfficeChair`s, `WheelChair`s, and `StaticHuman`s present in the current test environment that can be positioned via topological nodes.
+The exact obstacle types are defined in the `conf/scenario_server.yaml` under `obstacle_types`; The names used have to be the variable name of the obstacle in the morse environment.
+Obstacle types have to be lower case, node names can be camel case to enhance readability.
+Currently, in the test environment, each object has 10 instances so you can only use 10 of any single object.
+The Objects are positioned according to topological nodes following a naming scheme: `ObstacleStaticHuman1` for example positions a static human model on this node. `Obstacle` is the `obstacle_node_prefix`  defined in the `conf/scneario_server.yaml`, `StaticHuman` is the identifier of the obstacle type (if this omitted, an arbitrary object will be used), and `1` is just an arbitrary number to make the node name unique.
 When creating the topoligocal map, make sure that all edges from and to obstacle nodes are removed.
 Additionally, the nodes need to define a `localise_by_topic` json string so the robot will never localise itself based on these nodes.
-In the current simulation, we use the charging topic, because the robot will never charge and hence never localise itself at these nodes and the topic has to exist, otherwise topological navigation fails.
+In the current simulation, we use the charging topic, because the robot will never charge and hence never localise itself at these nodes.
+We have to use an existing topic otherwise topological navigation fails.
 Example node:

 ```
 - meta: